-A. There are a number of applicants that may be taking the MCAT in April and May.
-It will then be a number of weeks until those scores will be available.
-We will accept those scores coming in after the submission deadline, assuming the rest of the application is complete.
-We will evaluate your application as best we can while awaiting your MCAT score; however, we will consider fully complete applications first, and if we are able to fill the class without waiting on late MCAT, DAT, GRE or PCAT scores we will do so.
-Thus, those without a score will be at a slight disadvantage compared to others with similar credentials who have submitted a score.
+A. There are a number of applicants who may be taking the MCAT for the first time in April or May.
+It will take 30-35 days until those scores are released.
+We will accept those scores after the May 15th submission deadline, assuming the remainder of the application is complete.
+We will evaluate your application as best we can while awaiting your MCAT score; however, we will consider fully-complete applications first.
+If we are able to fill the class without waiting to receive late MCAT, DAT, GRE, OAT or PCAT scores, we will do so.
+Thus, those without a standardized test score will be at a slight disadvantage compared to others with similar credentials who have submitted a standardized test score.

-We understand the desire to postpone taking the MCAT until later in spring.
-One potential option for those desiring to have a complete application would be to take the GRE for applications to this or other post-baccalaureate programs.
-Since the GRE is assessing primarily quantitative and analytical abilities, it shouldn't require as much study as the big 'content' pieces in the MCAT, DAT, etc. You could consider taking the GRE, and if the scores are good, send them.
+We understand the decision to select a MCAT test date in either April or May.
+One potential option for students desiring to have a complete application is to take the GRE for applications to this or other post-baccalaureate programs which accept the GRE test.
+Since the GRE is primarily assessing quantitative and analytical abilities, it typically does not require as much study as the science sections in the MCAT, DAT, etc. You could consider taking the GRE.
+If the scores are good, send them to us.
 If not, don’t!

 Q. I am a non-traditional student.
 Will I still be eligible for this program?

 A. Yes, as long as you have fulfilled the same prerequisites that are required for entry into professional school (see the Application Requirements page).
-In addition, you must have a standardized test score (e.g. MCAT or GRE, etc.) from within the last 3 years.
+In addition, you must have a standardized test score (e.g. MCAT, DAT or GRE) from within the last 3 years.

 Q. Does this program have any linkages to the UM or other Medical Schools?

 A. Not at the present time.
 Our alumni are representing themselves well in their health profession's programs, and, through their successes, this program has developed a strong reputation.